 In fighting with the mayor – who wants to give in to the killer’s demands – Callahan is blunt and dismissive.

 Mayor: I don’t want any more trouble like you had last year in the Fillmore district.
 Understand?
 That’s my policy.

 Harry: Yeah, well, when an adult male is chasing a female with intent to commit rape, I shoot the bastard.
 That’s my policy.

 Harry: Well a naked man is chasing a woman through an alley with a butcher’s knife and a hard-on, I figure he isn’t out collecting for the Red Cross.

-Even in his ultimate scene, where he mocks one of three hold-up men, Callahan plays to the conservative fantasy of the turned-tables and the proper cruelty of retribution.
+Even in his ultimate scene, where he mocks one of three hold-up men, Callahan embodies the rugged conservative fantasy of turned-tables and frontier justice.